BertrandBordage/django-terms/docs/troubleshooting.rst

     -> ``<input style="text"/>``

 .. warning::
-   This implies one bad side effect: the unescaping breaks the special characters rendering in some complex form fields like `django-ckeditor`_.  `django.contrib.admin` is already ignored, so you should not encounter any problem.
+   This implies one bad side effect: the unescaping may break the special characters rendering in some complex form fields like `django-ckeditor`_.  `django.contrib.admin` is already ignored, so you should not encounter any problem.
 Otherwise, using filters